jphong1111/awesome-ios-developer/README.md

 C –> Controller class – It will be there but the responsibility of view business logic has been removed and give to view model

+> You can check App example of using MVVM [here](https://github.com/jphong1111/Unsplash_Clone)

 ### VIPER
+ - View - Displays what it is told to by the Presenter and relays user input back to the Presenter.
+ - Interactor -  Contains the business logic as specified by a use case.
+ - Presenter - contains view logic for preparing content for display (as received from the Interactor) and for reacting to user inputs (by requesting new data from the Interactor).
+ - Entity - contains basic model objects used by the Interactor.
+ - Routing - contains navigation logic for describing which screens are shown in which order.

 ## UIDesign

 ### HIG(Human Interface Guidelines)